Empirical.RdDensity, distribution function, quantile function, and random generation for the empirical distribution based on a set of observations

 If the observations are assumed to come from a continuous distribution, the

-calls the R function density
+function demp calls the R function density to compute the

-estimated density based on the values specified in the argument obs
+estimated density based on the values specified in the argument obs,

 and then uses linear interpolation to estimate the density at the values

-.
+specified in the argument x.
 See the R help file for

-for more information on how the empirical density is
+density for more information on how the empirical density is

 computed in the continuous case.